 I swam way out to where the waves drowned that girl’s voice.

 I am the fat girl in the green bathing suit.
 It’s emerald, really, against the porcelain slope of my flesh.
 Green like a mermaid’s fin.
 All this flesh, my glorious oyster.

 “They only make this suit for fat girls,” I said quietly to that girl, as I sifted my way back to my place in the sand.
 And her face turned red, but I smiled kindly at her anyway.
 Maybe she didn’t know I could hear her.
 Maybe she hadn’t meant it with disdain.

 I smiled at that girl.

-Sometimes the careful measure of my words, the beautiful measure of my style, the growing measure of my strength and my character is far greater than the size of my hips.
+Sometimes the careful measure of my words, the beautiful measure of my style, the growing measure of my strength, and my character are far greater than the size of my hips.

 If only someone were interested in judging that.